 As I trundled up the road, I heard shouting and, glancing in my rear-view mirror, I discovered that the inebriated group had decided to give chase!

 Although tanked up on booze, they were still quite capable of running, and were pounding up along the road after me, barking what were clearly insults, despite being too thuggish and slurred to understand.

 Luckily, my trusty little Peugeot didn’t give up on me and, using the little knowledge of the area which I’d already acquired, I managed to fiddle my way out of the one way system and back out onto the safety of a main road!

-Another time, around midnight, I was driving along Sanford Street; a long road which runs through New Cross, and is mainly populated with industrial sites.
+Another time, around midnight, I was driving along Surrey Canal Road; a long road which runs through New Cross, and is mainly populated with industrial sites.

-At the northern end of the road, there is a railway bridge, and Sanford Street dips a little in order to pass below it; the cutting creating embankments on both sides.
+At the northern end of the road, there is a railway bridge where the path dips a little in order to pass below it, thus creating embankments on both sides.

 The next thing I clocked was the lump of breezeblock lying in the middle of the road, right beneath the bridge.

 As I drove closer, a young lad from the embankment youth club waddled down towards the road and headed for the breezeblock chunk.
 Picking up the grey brick, he did an audacious dance in the middle of the road, wriggling his tracksuit-clad torso from side to side.

 Having commenced this ritual, the diminutive rogue proceeded to run up onto the opposite bank as my vehicle approached.
 There were no roads to turn down, and a U-turn wasn’t a sound option.
 I had to drive towards the ambush.